e7d/TransferPaper/README.md

 TransferPaper
 =============

-An easy-to-use floating guide to align any mockup.
+An easy-to-use floating guide to align any mockup with pixel precision.